 Studies that were included in the analysis had to meet a number of criteria, such as the use of a bodywork modality consistent with the definition of massage as “the manual manipulation of soft tissue to promote health and well-being.”

 Each study also had to compare a massage-therapy group with one or more non-massage control groups; use random group assignment; and report enough data for “a between-groups effect size to be generated on at least one dependent variable of interest,” state the study’s authors.

 The 37 studies selected for the analysis used a total of 1,802 participants.
 Of these, 795 received massage therapy and 1,007 received a comparison treatment.

-Researchers looked at nine dependent outcome variables among the studies, to see if the results would show consistent improvement with massage therapy.
-The single-dose (short-term) outcomes analyzed were state anxiety, negative mood, pain assessed immediately after massage, heart rate, blood pressure and cortisol levels.
+Researchers looked at nine dependent outcome variables among the studies, to see if the results would show consistent improvement with this therapy.
+The single-dose (short-term) outcomes analyzed were state anxiety, negative mood, pain assessed immediately after the therapy, heart rate, blood pressure and cortisol levels.
 The multiple-dose (long-term) effects analyzed were trait anxiety, depression and delayed assessment of pain.